-A connecting train will run from Plymouth to Truro calling at Liskeard, Bodmin Parkway, Lostwithiel, Par and St Austell.
+A connecting train will run from Plymouth to St Erth or Truro (as applicable).

-For customers travelling to the west of Cornwall, a connecting replacement coach will run from Plymouth to Penzance calling at Redruth, Camborne, Hayle and St Erth only.
+On the mornings of Monday 7 to Thursday 10 December, a connecting replacement coach will run from Plymouth to Penzance calling at Redruth, Camborne, Hayle and St Erth only.

-The sleeper on Sunday 23 February will run as normal.
+The sleeper on the night of Thursday 10 December will run as normal.

 West of England to London Paddington

-A connecting train will run from Truro to Plymouth calling at St Austell, Par, Bodmin Parkway and Liskeard.
+A connecting train will run to Plymouth from St Erth/Truro (as applicable).

-For customers travelling from the west of Cornwall, a connecting replacement coach will run from Penzance to Plymouth calling at St Erth, Camborne and Redruth only.
+On the evenings of Monday 7 to Thursday 10 December, a connecting replacement coach will run from Penzance to Plymouth calling at St Erth, Camborne and Redruth only.

 Replacement coaches and buses

 Our replacement services will provide a great alternative during the upgrades.
-Arrival and departure times at Truro will usually be timed to connect with train services, ensuring journey times are kept to a minimum.
+Arrival and departure times will usually be timed to connect with train services, ensuring journey times are kept to a minimum.

 Truro to Penzance

-One coach an hour calling at St Erth only
+One journey an hour calling at St Erth only.

-One coach an hour calling at Redruth, Camborne, Hayle, St Erth and Penzance
+One journey an hour calling at Redruth, Camborne, Hayle, St Erth and Penzance.

 St Erth to St Ives

-One bus an hour calling at Lelant, Carbis Bay and St Ives.
-One bus a day will additionally call at Lelant Saltings
+One journey an hour calling at Carbis Bay only.
+Selected services will also call at Lelant.
+One service a day will also stop at Lelant Saltings.